gcallah/hambone/chaps/chap2.md

 "Yo Hampton, what up?
 Come on in and relax for a bit."

-Hampton looked quizzical, but nevertheless walked across the street and into the office.
+Hampton looked puzzled, but nevertheless walked across the street and into the office.

-Winthrop told him, "Take a seat, my brother," and sat back down himself.
+Winthrop told him, "Take a seat, brother," and sat back down himself.

 He looked at Hampton with the most concern he could muster, and asked, "Now you know, I always got your best interest at heart?"